hmcts/rse-cft-lib/README.md

 * Reduced RAM requirements & improved performance
 * Improved testability
 * Improved debugging
-  * Set a breakpoint anywhere in included CFT service
+  * Set a breakpoint anywhere in any included CFT service
+* A Java API for:
+  * Definition imports
+  * Role creation
+* Includes a test runner for automated integration tests

 ## Prerequisites